 Query Editor - Multi-query Execution

-Query Editor - Copy Query with Custom Style and It’s Setting
+Query Editor - Copy Query as Code and It’s Setting

 - View, edit or add table data.